gdq12/data-engineering-zoomcamp-2024/2_mage_repo/README.md

 * when initiating the docker image, the credentials definitions that are saved in the `.env` file are captured (interpolating) into this file via jinja syntax: `{{ env_var('var_name') }}`

+* credential to connect to cloud services are also defined here.
+Once they have been created and downloaded locally to the target location.
+The following can be done:

+    - add a copy command to `Dockerfile` so it can be copied into a mage container once its up and running: `COPY *secrets*.json ${USER_CODE_PATH}/*secrets*.json` (perhaps this is over kill, just having it mounted to the image upon docker run/compose should be sufficient)

+    - have it mounted to the target directory in the container via `docker-compose.yml`: `./*secrets*.json:/home/src/`

+    - update `io_config.yaml` so that instead of defining all of the json vars individually, it can be just read straight from the json file via env var `GOOGLE_SERVICE_ACC_KEY_FILEPATH`.
+Also verify that `GOOGLE_LOCATION` has the correct region.

 ### Pipeline Setup

 - the setup info and files executed when a pipeline is triggered reside in different folders in the project directory